verilog-to-routing/vtr-verilog-to-routing/doc/src/yosys+odin/dev_guide/contributing.rst

     This solution is proposed to technology-map all primary components and keep the connectivity of the submodules with the top-module in the Yosys output BLIF file.
     It worth noting that Odin-II still receives the memories and arithmetic operations in the coarse-grained format so that it partially-maps them with architecture awareness.

-Followed by the ``techmap`` command, Yosys collects memories and their ports, then creates a multiport memory cell, by the ``memory_collect`` command.
-Converting asynchronous memory ports to synchronous ones by merging ports and the related DFFs at their interfaces, is performed using the ``memory_dff`` command.
-Then, the ``simplemap`` command is called to ensure about the connectivity of the technology-mapped components.
+Then, we again flatten the design and the ``simplemap`` command is called to ensure about the connectivity of the technology-mapped components.
 The given selection to the ``simplemap`` pass avoid mapping latches and DFFs with set/reset signals, as we want to postpone them for Odin-II partial mapping.
 The ``dffunmap`` command turns all types of complex DFFs, such as DFFs with enable and reset signals, into simple latches if there exist any in the design.